-LGPD, the data protection regulation will be converted into a centralised model.
+The current Brazilian legal framework on data protection is similar to the US model, in the sense that it is fragmented into rules applicable to specific situations (consumer protection matters, internet users' rights, etc).
+Upon the entrance into force of the LGPD, the data protection regulation will be converted into a centralised model, more like the European model.
 The LGPD was generally inspired by the GDPR and, although it is clearly less detailed and sophisticated than the GDPR, it can be deemed as being very similar thereto.
 The similarities between the Brazilian and EU systems are as follows:

-- the processing of personal data must be done on a legal basis; - the controller bears the burden of proof of consent; - data subjects are granted extensive rights over their personal data; - administrative penalties and civil liability are cumulative; - processing agents have an obligation to appoint a Data Protection Officer; and - International Data Transfers are allowed for countries that ensure adequate levels of data protection, among other possibilities.
+- the processing of personal data must be done on a legal basis; - the controller bears the burden of proof of consent; - data subjects are granted extensive rights over their personal data; - administrative penalties and civil liability are cumulative; - processing agents have an obligation to appoint a DPO; and - international data transfers are allowed for countries that ensure adequate levels of data protection, among other possibilities.